aam051102/OpenboundCPP/README.md

 ## TODO

+- Finish Asset loading (Serializer + AssetHandler)
-- Possibly integrate Lightspark or some other Flash emulator to support "movies".
+- (Plausibly) Integrate Lightspark or some other Flash emulator to support "movies" (i.e. Flash).